 Families on edge over water contamination at former air base

-The Pease International Tradeport, which features an airport, hundreds of businesses and several day care centers, has been called a textbook example of how to redevelop an air base.
+In this March 1, 2017 photo, Michelle Dalton, Andrea Amico and Alayna Davis, all mothers with children at a daycare center at Pease International Tradeport in Portsmouth, N.H., pose together at the tradeport.
+Featuring an airport, hundreds of businesses and several day care centers, the Pease International Tradeport has been held up as a textbook example of how to redevelop an air base.

 Add your comments below